mypaint/mypaint/BUILDING.md

 Some dependencies have specific versions for Python 2 and Python 3.
 Install the ones for the Python version you will use to build MyPaint.
-Apart from the use of disk space, there is no harm in installing both sets.
+Apart from the use of disk space, there is usually no harm in installing both sets.

 ### Debian and derivatives